davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 domains in cross-certificates.
 This mechanism, when evaluated according to the algorithm in {{!RFC5280, Section 6.1}} produces a policy tree, describing policies asserted by each certificate, and mappings between them.
 This tree can grow exponentially in the depth of the certification path.
-This can lead to a denial-of-service attack in X.509-based applications.
+This cost asymmetry can lead to a denial-of-service attack in X.509-based applications, such as
+{{CVE-2023-0464}} and {{CVE-2023-23524}}.

 ## Summary of Changes from RFC 5280